 Data from previous Black Fridays, and the run-up to them, can also be used to determine which stores need a little extra help.
-Think of it like a classroom situation: even though every student is treated equally, some always need more help.
-The same goes for area managers and store teams - in theory it makes sense for area managers to split their time equally, but in reality it doesn’t work that way.
+Think of it like a classroom situation: although every student is treated equally, some will always need more help than others.
+The same goes for area managers and store teams - in theory it makes sense for area managers to split their time equally, but in reality, it doesn’t work that way.

 There will naturally be some stores that need very little help, and some that need… well, a lot.
 Splitting their time according to who needs the most attention will save area managers valuable hours.